ARTICLE CATEGORIES

 • A: As far as we know, psychological effects do not take place for someone who has completely lost their sense of smell, but the physiological effects still do [which is what I was talking about regarding lavender oil, agitation, and dementia research above].

 In other words, the body will react to essential oil constituents in the usual ways, but the mind does not.
 When we inhale an essential oil there is a two-fold reaction – a physiological one, which is hard-wired, and a psychological one which is not, and which varies from person to person.
-For those of us with an intact sense of smell, it may be interesting to note that an essential oil (or blend) cannot have one effect on the mind and the opposite effect on the body.
-Also bear in mind that psychological effects partly depend on our state of mind and may be different at different times.
+For those of us with an intact sense of smell, it may be interesting to note that an essential oil or blend cannot have one effect on the mind and the opposite effect on the body.
+Also, bear in mind that psychological effects partly depend on our state of mind and may be different at different times.

 Although essential oils have multiple uses, certain oils can ramp up mental focus and clarity and these oils top the list for Alzheimer’s, dementia & brain health.